aristanetworks/avd/adr/schema/schema-0006-reuse-schema-definitions-with-refs.md

 makes local files self-contained but allows constraints to diverge.
 Unrestricted deep references reduce duplication but can couple unrelated features to incidental schema layout.
 When should `$defs` and `$ref` be used?

+This record governs exact semantic reuse and AVD's merge behavior at a `$ref` site.
+It does not make similar-looking concepts identical, create a global shared-type domain, or relax the dependency direction established by `schema/0002`.

 ## Decision Drivers

 - One semantic concept should not acquire contradictory copied definitions.